Story of Orpheus and Eurydice

 Greek mythology tales are fun to read.

-Be it the epic Odyssey and Illiad by the greatest playwright in the western world, or be it the tragedy that their characters felt when the fates played out in their own way, you read about them and feel the uniqueness in literature flowing through your veins.
+Be it the epic The Odyssey and The Illiad by the greatest playwright in the western world, or be it the tragedy that their characters felt when the fates played out in their own way, you read about them and feel the uniqueness in literature flowing through your veins.

 Let’s talk about a different Greek myth next time!
-Until then, keep loving!
+Until then, keep loving.

 Suggested Reading: